royvandam/rtti/README.md

 ## How to use

  - Add `-fno-rtti` to your compile options in order to disable C++'s build in RTTI.
 (Optional, as it can work in conjunction with native RTTI)
- - The `RTTI::Enable` class the describes the abstract interface for performing runtime RTTI checks and type casing and is to be virtually derived from by the highest member(s) in the class hierarchy.
-For each type part of the hierarchy the `RTTI_DECLARE_TYPEINFO(Type, Parents...)` macro should be called to define an alias to `RTTI::TypeInfo` and overload the virtual methods of the interface described by `RTTI::Enable`.
+ - `RTTI::Enable` describes the abstract interface for performing runtime RTTI checks and type casing.
+It is to be virtually derived from by the highest member(s) in the class hierarchy.
+ - For each type part of the hierarchy the `RTTI_DECLARE_TYPEINFO(Type, Parents...)` macro should be added after the opening brace to define a type alias to `RTTI::TypeInfo` structure and overload the virtual methods of the interface described by `RTTI::Enable`.
- - The `RTTI::TypeInfo` class defines the type information and a describes the static interface for performing RTTI checks and type casting.
+ - `RTTI::TypeInfo` holds the type information of each member and provides statis methods for performing RTTI checks and type casting.
 It uses the “Curiously Recurring Template Idiom”, taking the class being defined as its first template argument and optionally the parent classes as the arguments there after.

 ### Basic example: